zholderman6722/cis237assignment4-1/README.md

 ## Outside Resources Used

-Algorithms book by Sedgewick and Wayne
+Algorithms book by Sedgewick and Wayne, MSDN, and Princeton site supplied to us by David Barnes.

 ## Known Problems, Issues, And/Or Errors in the Program

-None that I know of
+None that I know of. - ZH

 ## Assignment 3 Description for reference